Best Coffee for Aeropress: Great Beans for A Quick Brew

 So you own an Aeropress.
 Congratulations, you’re partway to a delicious cup of coffee.
 Now don’t veer off course by using the wrong coffee beans.

 Almost any flavor and style of coffee can taste great brewed in the AeroPress, but make sure you choose high-quality beans.
-We’ve got six great picks for you, guaranteed to suit any taste.
+We’ve got seven great picks for you, guaranteed to suit any taste.

 Koa Coffee Estate Medium